Fontbane/pokeruby493/README.md

 * You can now run indoors

-* There's 33 Gen. 4 moves added, which are Aqua Jet, Double Hit, Nasty Plot, Night Slash, Dark Pulse, Sucker Punch, Feint, Ominous Wind, Shadow Sneak, Dragon Rush, Fire Fang, Ice Fang, Thunder Fang, Aura Sphere, Close Combat (although its effect isn't implemented yet), Dragon Pulse, Force Palm, Mud Bomb, Poison Jab, Power Whip, Brave Bird, Flare Blitz, Zen Headbutt, Ice Shard, Brine, Aqua Tail, Air Slash, Bug Buzz, Vacuum Wave, X-Scissor, Bullet Punch, Iron Head and Wood Hammer (with Pound's animation as a placeholder).
+* There's 33 Gen. 4 moves added, which are Aqua Jet, Double Hit, Nasty Plot, Night Slash, Dark Pulse, Sucker Punch, Feint, Ominous Wind, Shadow Sneak, Dragon Rush, Fire Fang, Ice Fang, Thunder Fang, Aura Sphere, Close Combat (although its effect isn't implemented yet), Dragon Pulse, Force Palm, Mud Bomb, Poison Jab, Power Whip, Brave Bird, Flare Blitz, Zen Headbutt, Ice Shard, Brine, Aqua Tail, Air Slash, Bug Buzz, Vacuum Wave, X-Scissor, Bullet Punch, Iron Head, Wood Hammer, Magnet Bomb, Discharge, Mirror Shot, Rock Wrecker, Stone Edge, Giga Impact and Lava Plume (the last 8 currently use Pound's animation as a placeholder).

 * There's 2 new evolution stones, the Shiny Stone for Roselia and the Dusk Stone for Misdreavus and Murkrow.

 * The Oval Stone and the Protector were also added because Happiny and Rhydon require them to evolve.

 * New evolution methods have been implemented to account for the evolutions of certain pokémon like Combee, Happiny, Aipom, Sneasel, Gligar, Nosepass, Magneton, Mantyke, etc.

+* Gen. 4 trade evolutions will use my own custom evolution method by default, where pokémon like Electabuzz or Magmar evolve at Lv52 while holding their evolutionary item (Electirizer and Magmarizer respectively, in this case).

 * Poisoning in the overworld works just like it does in the Gen. 4 Games.